Schnitzer Steel Industries (NASDAQ:SCHN) Updates Q2 2022 Earnings Guidance

-Schnitzer Steel Industries (NASDAQ:SCHN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
+Schnitzer Steel Industries (NASDAQ:SCHN – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.330-$1.380 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.470.
 The company issued revenue guidance of -.

-A number of equities research analysts have issued reports on the company.
-KeyCorp upgraded Schnitzer Steel Industries from a sector weight rating to an overweight rating and set a $58.00 target price on the stock in a research note on Thursday, March 24th.
-Zacks Investment Research lowered Schnitzer Steel Industries from a buy rating to a hold rating in a report on Tuesday, March 22nd.
-Finally, StockNews.com started coverage on Schnitzer Steel Industries in a report on Thursday.
-They set a hold rating on the stock.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of Buy and an average price target of $53.00.
+Several equities research analysts have issued reports on the stock.
+Zacks Investment Research lowered shares of Schnitzer Steel Industries from a buy rating to a hold rating in a report on Tuesday, March 22nd.
+StockNews.com assumed coverage on shares of Schnitzer Steel Industries in a report on Thursday, March 31st.
+They issued a hold rating on the stock.
+Finally, KeyCorp raised shares of Schnitzer Steel Industries from a sector weight rating to an overweight rating and set a $58.00 price target on the stock in a report on Thursday, March 24th.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $53.00.

-The company also recently announced a quarterly dividend, which was paid on Monday, February 14th.
-Investors of record on Monday, January 31st were paid a $0.1875 dividend.
-The ex-dividend date was Friday, January 28th.
-This represents a $0.75 dividend on an annualized basis and a yield of 1.45%.
-Schnitzer Steel Industries’s payout ratio is presently 11.24%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, May 2nd.
+Shareholders of record on Monday, April 18th will be issued a dividend of $0.1875 per share.
+This represents a $0.75 dividend on an annualized basis and a yield of 1.51%.
+Schnitzer Steel Industries’s dividend payout ratio is currently 11.24%.

-A number of large investors have recently bought and sold shares of SCHN.
-Millennium Management LLC grew its stake in Schnitzer Steel Industries by 1,171.7% in the 4th quarter.
-Millennium Management LLC now owns 331,237 shares of the basic materials company’s stock valued at $17,198,000 after buying an additional 305,191 shares during the last quarter.
-BlackRock Inc. lifted its holdings in shares of Schnitzer Steel Industries by 0.7% during the 4th quarter.
-BlackRock Inc. now owns 3,548,049 shares of the basic materials company’s stock worth $184,213,000 after acquiring an additional 23,886 shares during the period.
-Renaissance Technologies LLC lifted its holdings in shares of Schnitzer Steel Industries by 308.1% during the 4th quarter.
-Renaissance Technologies LLC now owns 30,996 shares of the basic materials company’s stock worth $1,609,000 after acquiring an additional 23,400 shares during the period.
-Morgan Stanley lifted its holdings in shares of Schnitzer Steel Industries by 12.2% during the 3rd quarter.
-Morgan Stanley now owns 187,777 shares of the basic materials company’s stock worth $8,227,000 after acquiring an additional 20,442 shares during the period.
-Finally, Invesco Ltd. lifted its holdings in shares of Schnitzer Steel Industries by 10.6% during the 4th quarter.
-Invesco Ltd. now owns 169,470 shares of the basic materials company’s stock worth $8,798,000 after acquiring an additional 16,289 shares during the period.
-Institutional investors and hedge funds own 85.13% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Millennium Management LLC lifted its holdings in Schnitzer Steel Industries by 1,171.7% during the 4th quarter.
+Millennium Management LLC now owns 331,237 shares of the basic materials company’s stock valued at $17,198,000 after purchasing an additional 305,191 shares during the last quarter.
+BlackRock Inc. lifted its holdings in Schnitzer Steel Industries by 0.7% during the 4th quarter.
+BlackRock Inc. now owns 3,548,049 shares of the basic materials company’s stock valued at $184,213,000 after purchasing an additional 23,886 shares during the last quarter.
+Renaissance Technologies LLC lifted its holdings in Schnitzer Steel Industries by 308.1% during the 4th quarter.
+Renaissance Technologies LLC now owns 30,996 shares of the basic materials company’s stock valued at $1,609,000 after purchasing an additional 23,400 shares during the last quarter.
+Morgan Stanley lifted its holdings in Schnitzer Steel Industries by 12.2% during the 3rd quarter.
+Morgan Stanley now owns 187,777 shares of the basic materials company’s stock valued at $8,227,000 after purchasing an additional 20,442 shares during the last quarter.
+Finally, Invesco Ltd. lifted its holdings in Schnitzer Steel Industries by 10.6% during the 4th quarter.
+Invesco Ltd. now owns 169,470 shares of the basic materials company’s stock valued at $8,798,000 after purchasing an additional 16,289 shares during the last quarter.
+Institutional investors own 85.13% of the company’s stock.

 Schnitzer Steel Industries, Inc recycles ferrous and nonferrous metal, and manufactures finished steel products worldwide.
 The company acquires, processes, and recycles salvaged vehicles, rail cars, home appliances, industrial machinery, manufacturing scrap, and construction and demolition scrap.
 It offers recycled ferrous metal, a feedstock used in the production of finished steel products; and nonferrous products, including mixed metal joint products recovered from the shredding process, such as zorba, zurik, aluminum, copper, stainless steel, nickel, brass, titanium, lead, and high temperature alloys.